Muncie 4-Speed Transmission

-Designed and manufactured by General Motors (GM) from 1963 to 1975, the Muncie 4-speed transmission was a manual transmission for longitudinal engine automobiles.
+Designed and manufactured by General Motors (GM) from 1963 to 1975, the GM Muncie 4-speed transmission was a manual transmission for longitudinal engine GM automobiles particularly in models utilizing higher power engines.

 History and Design

-In the mid 1950s, Chevrolet needed a 4-speed transmission for the relatively new Corvette sports car.
-Since it was not initially cost effective to build a 4-speed transmission in-house, starting in 1957, GM procured Borg-Warner T10 4-speeds.
-The T10 itself was based on design plans by GM engineer James Fodrea. in 1963, 4-speed transmission production was brought in-house by GM and put into production with the introduction of it's standard wide-ratio 4-speed transmission - itself highly similar to the T10.
-This transmission was produced at GM's Muncie, Indiana factory and has since been known as the Muncie 4-speed.
-The then new Muncie transmission utilized an aluminum case and generally improved upon the T10 design iteration making it heavier duty.
-The Muncie 4-speed is known for smooth shifting while capable of handling higher powered engines with greater torque output of the era.
-Beyond the Corvette, the transmission was ultimately used in a wide variety of GM vehicles particularly those with higher output V8 engines.
+In the mid 1950s, Chevrolet needed a 4-speed transmission for its then relatively new Corvette sports car and did not manufacture its own 4-speeds at the time.
+Since it was not initially cost-effective to manufacture a 4-speed transmission in-house for a low production vehicle such as the Corvette, starting in 1957, GM procured Borg-Warner T-10 4-speeds.
+Borg-Warner had an excellent reputation for manual transmissions.
+Borg-Warner's T10 itself was itself was actually based on design plans and U.S. Patent 3,088,336 held by GM engineer James Fodrea.
+By 1963, GM sought to bring 4-speed transmission production with the introduction of its own standard wide-ratio 4-speed transmission.
+This new GM produced 4-speed transmission was itself a further iteration based upon the highly similar T10 with further improvements.
+As it was produced at GM's Muncie, Indiana factory, it has since become known simply as the Muncie 4-speed.
+The Muncie transmission featured four synchronized forward gears in the main case with a reverse gear in the tail shaft that had a lockout feature on the selector.
+The main case was aluminum.
+It improved upon the T10 design iteration, making it heavier duty with smooth shifting properties.
+While known for its smooth shifting, the Muncie 4-speed was capable of handling higher powered engines with greater torque which were becoming increasingly common to the era.
+Beyond the Corvette, the transmission was ultimately used in a wide variety of GM vehicles particularly those with special higher power output V8 engines.

-During the mid to late 1970s, and with a need for greater gas mileage and reduced engine power output, transmission requirements were evolving.
+During the mid to late 1970s, with a greater need for fuel efficiency mileage and resultant reductions in engine power levels, transmission requirements were evolving.
 5-speeds were increasingly popular in manual transmission applications.
-And automatic 3-speed and eventually 4-speed (with overdrive) transmissions were increasingly popular in performance applications such as the Corvette.
+And automatic 3-speed and (later) 4-speed (with overdrive) transmissions were likewise increasingly popular in automobiles.

 By 1975, Muncie 4-speed production ended.
-After this, GM once again reverted to Borg Warner for its 4-speed needs for the remainder of the decade.
+GM began to utilize other transmissions including 5-speeds, newer automatics and, in some cases, reverted to Borg-Warner 4-speeds for a time.

+Changes

+Over the production years, a number of configuration changes occurred.
+The countershaft changed from 7/8 inch to 1 inch in 1966.
+The original 10-spline input shaft was changed to 26 spline in depending on model.
+Finally, the 27-spline output shaft was changed to 32 spline in 1970 or 1971 again depending on model.
+Generally, later years are considered to have been improved.